What Are the Top Complications from Truck Accidents?

 The sheer magnitude of an accident with a truck is difficult to wrap your brain around.
 Tractor-trailer crashes are more complex because of the different dynamics involved.

-If you have been in a major collision with a commercial truck, you might think you can handle it on your own since you may have been in car accidents before.
+If you have been in a major collision with a commercial truck, you might think you can handle it independently since you may have been in car accidents before.

 You might think you can work out the issues with the truck driver, but the process may become problematic when navigating a commercial truck accident.

-Injuries can be serious, and numerous people and companies will be involved in the settlement process.
-Learn from our experienced San Antonio truck accident lawyers the legal complications that people encounter in the claim process.
+Injuries can be severe, and numerous people and companies will be involved in the settlement process.
+Learn from our experienced San Antonio truck accident lawyers the legal complications people encounter in the claim process.

 Why are truck accidents so serious?